 Soothe Eczema and Psoriasis

-Conditions like eczema, psoriasis, and dermatitis often cause dry, irritated, flaky skin.
+Conditions like eczema, psoriasis, and dermatitis often cause flaky, dry and irritated skin.

 Shea butter has anti-inflammatory and emollient properties that can help soothe these conditions and provide relief for any flares.
 In fact, one study of 34 children found that a cream containing shea butter was just as effective at soothing their symptoms as a medicated cream.